This guide provides basic management, configuration and troubleshooting tips for mudpy administrators.

 The administrative show command provides a number of useful inspection tools.
-Here’s an example testing with the show result subcommand from an active session with a couple of avatars awake, comparing with the output from related show group and show element invocations:
+Here’s an example testing with the evaluate debug command from an active session with a couple of avatars awake, comparing with the output from related show group and show element invocations:

-Note that for safety the show result executes within the context of
+Note that for safety the evaluate executes within the context of

 a command handler with limited Python

 and also blocks evaluation of any statement containing double-underscores